leohylee/trending-topics-dashboard/SPECIFICATION.md

 ## Overview

-A single-page web application that allows users to create a customizable dashboard with multiple sections, each displaying trending topics for user-defined keywords using AI-powered content aggregation.
+A real-time trending topics dashboard that provides **factual, current information** from the internet using OpenAI's advanced Responses API with web search capabilities.
+Users can create customizable dashboard sections that display actual trending events, news, and developments.

 ## Core Requirements